fledge-iot/fledge/tests/README.rst

 Running the python tests:

+- ``pytest --cov=. --cov-report xml:xml_filepath --cov-report html:html_directorypath`` - This will execute all the python test files in the given directory and sub-directories and generate the code coverage report in XML as well as the HTML format at the specified path in the command.
 - ``pytest test_filename.py --cov=. --cov-report xml:xml_filepath --cov-report html:html_directorypath`` - This will execute all tests in the file named test_filename.py and generate the code coverage report in XML as well as the HTML format at the specified path in the command.
+- ``pytest test_filename.py::TestClass --cov=. --cov-report xml:xml_filepath --cov-report html:html_directorypath`` -  This will execute all test methods in a single class TestClass in file test_filename.py and generate the code coverage report in XML as well as the HTML format at the specified path in the command.
+- ``pytest test_filename.py::TestClass::test_case --cov=. --cov-report xml:xml_filepath --cov-report html:html_directorypath`` - This will execute test method test_case in class TestClass in file test_filename.py and generate the code coverage report in XML as well as the HTML format at the specified path in the command.

 C Tests